Braille writing system

 For transcription, literary Braille should be used to make the text legible for everyone reading Braille.
 Basic or computer Braille (character-to-character transcription) should not be used.
 Likewise, Braille shorthand should not be used because not everyone reading Braille is familiar with it.

-2. According to the provisions of Art 17 para 5 AMG, the name and the strength on the outer packaging of a proprietary medicinal product must also be expressed in Braille format.
-What is the effective date of these provisions and to which products do they
+2. According to the provisions of Art 17 para 4 AMG, the name and the strength on the outer packaging of a proprietary medicinal product must also be expressed in Braille format.
+When and for which products do these provisions apply?

 Medicinal products in accordance with Art 7a AMG (desensitisers) and registered homoeopathic medicinal products are not covered by these provisions.